DoryGuy/PythonUtilites/json/extensions/README.md

 when you want to serialize and deserialize complex data structures that are not natively supported by the JSON module in Python.

+We use the class registry from the [decorators](../decorators) library to register the classes for the serialization and deserialization.

-We use a combination of inheritance and custom methods to extend the functionality of the JSON module.
+For the custom types wee use a combination of inheritance and custom methods to extend the functionality of the JSON module.
 The inheritance allows us to create specialized encoders and decoders for code which we do not have control over, such as complex, Decimal, and range.

-We use a fixed naming convention for the classes, 'to_json' for the encoder and 'from_json' for the decoder in the classes we create.
+We use a fixed naming convention for the member functions in the classes, 'to_json' for the encoder and 'from_json' for the decoder in the classes we create.
 Then we use a register annotation to register the classes with the JSON module.
 This allows a seperation of concerns, where the JSON module is responsible for the serialization and deserialization, while our classes are responsible for the data structure and logic.